JackFurby/prime_numbers/README.md

 run `python web.py`

 This will start a Flask application.
 The URL to enter into your web browser will be given in your terminal.
-There are two directors to go to home (/) and range (/range).
+There are two directories to go to home (/) and range (/range).